hoainamdang10/hospital-management/backend/services-v2/README.md

 CREATE SCHEMA IF NOT EXISTS auth_schema;
 CREATE SCHEMA IF NOT EXISTS patient_schema;
 CREATE SCHEMA IF NOT EXISTS provider_schema;
-CREATE SCHEMA IF NOT EXISTS scheduling_schema;
+CREATE SCHEMA IF NOT EXISTS appointments_schema;
 CREATE SCHEMA IF NOT EXISTS clinical_schema;
+CREATE SCHEMA IF NOT EXISTS payment_schema;
+CREATE SCHEMA IF NOT EXISTS notifications_schema;
+CREATE SCHEMA IF NOT EXISTS department_schema;
 CREATE SCHEMA IF NOT EXISTS billing_schema;
 CREATE SCHEMA IF NOT EXISTS notification_schema;